Insire/MvvmScarletToolkit/README.md

 - simple file/folder browser
 - a snake game
 - barebones drag and drop example
+- an implementation of IProgress (e.g for a progressbar) to send any amount of updates without locking up the UI thread
+- stress test for rendering lots of charachters converted to geometry objects
+- a passwordbox with binding support
+- watermark support for textboxes (custom watermark style included)
+- easy grouping for bound datagrids
+- clear button for textboxes

 ### TODO

 - improve performance of the snake game and provide it as nuget package
 - finalize basic FileSystemBrowser
 - improve documentation